henrythasler/telescope-sync/README.md

 The software picks the best method automatically, depending on the number of available alignment points.

 For each alignment method, one (or multiple) transformation matrices are calculated using [2D affine transformations](https://medium.com/hipster-color-science/computing-2d-affine-transformations-using-only-matrix-multiplication-2ccb31b52181).

+### Alignment Guide

+Alignment is done by pointing the telescope to a know target (e.g. star) and sending the real position of that target to the control unit.
+This is usually done with the telescope control feature of [Stellarium Plus](https://www.stellarium-labs.com/stellarium-mobile-plus/).

 ### 1-Point-Alignment